MoterHaker/bypass-captcha-examples/README.md

 # Captcha Bypass Examples
 This repository demonstrates weakness of filtering human users with CAPTCHAs.
 Created for educational use only.
+Any illegal or criminal use of these examples is strongly forbidden.

 __Requirements:__
 - NodeJS
-- npm packages puppeteer and @antiadmin/anticaptchaofficial
+- npm packages _puppeteer_ and _@antiadmin/anticaptchaofficial_

 __List of solutions:__
 - [Bypass](https://github.com/MoterHaker/bypass-captcha-examples/blob/main/cloudflare.js) CloudFlare with hCaptcha using Anti-Captcha browser plugin.